Isabella (Millais painting): Hidden phallic symbols

 In 2012, British art curator Carol Jacobi published an article about sexual symbols in the painting.
 They were all on or near the character in the front left, who is stretching out his leg and using a nutcracker.
 The shadow on the table near his crotch area, his leg, and the nutcracker were all argued to represent a phallus.
 Jacobi said: "The shadow is clearly phallic, and it also references the sex act, with the salt tipped into the shadow."
 She also argued that it would have been deliberate, but did not know what the painter's intention with it was.
 However, she stated that it was "not a Freudian slip, or a hypocritical, furtive innuendo.
 The imagery of masturbation and the anxieties around it and being unable to control yourself sexually would have been well known."

+Models

+The man third from the back on the right-hand side, peeling an apple, is William Hugh Fenn, who had previously sat for Millais' Portrait of Hugh Fenn (October 1848).
+The profile face at the back of the left-hand side is thought to be his friend, the painter Walter Deverell.

 Adaptation

-Sam Walsh (1934-1989) painted The Dinner Party in 1980.
+Sam Walsh (1934–1989) painted The Dinner Party in 1980.
 It is one of his most complex works and is inspired by Millais' Pre-Raphaelite painting Isabella.
 Both paintings are in the Walker Art Gallery at Liverpool.
 In this interpretation, the sitters, who would never have met all at the same time, are people from all periods of its life.